Skip to content

 A Non-Compete Restrictive Covenant

 Non-compete clauses protect a business’ interest by ensuring information stays private instead of entering the public domain.
-For example, you may have valuable information, trade secrets, or intellectual property not protected by copyright or trade mark.
+For example, you may have:

 A non-compete clause restricts an employee from competing with your business, either directly or indirectly.
-This type of clause must define a geographic area in which the non-compete clause applies.
+This type of clause usually includes a geographic area in which the non-compete clause applies.
 Generally, parties limit it to similar businesses for a specified time period.
 The clause can apply to a competing business or a business that the employee may set up which would compete with your business.
-Finally, a non-compete clause must also compensate the employee.
+The enforceability and scope of non-compete clauses may change significantly in 2026-2027.
+The government is currently consulting on proposals that could restrict or ban these clauses entirely.
+Businesses should monitor these developments closely when drafting new employment contracts

 Continue reading this article below the form